kbilsted/ReassureTest.Net/README.md

 }
 ```

-Line 7 states the order is empty (`""`).
+Line 7 states the order is empty (`order.Is(@"")`).
 Clearly this is incorrect!
 But worry not, we want the framework to do some heavy lifting for us.
-When running the test case, it fails with a message
+When running the test case, it fails with the message

 ```
 Expected: ""